yanggujun/commonsfornet/README.md

 ###About

+Welcome to .NET Commons home.

-.NET Commons is originally inspired by the "apache commons project" for java applications.
-It is intended to provide the common components and basic application facilities for .NET applications.
+.NET Commons is originally inspired by the "Apache Commons Project" for java applications.
+It is intended to provide the common components, basic facilities and low level infrastructure for .NET applications.

+Currently .NET Commons consist of four major components:

+  * Commons.Utils

+  * Commons.Collections

+  * Commons.Json

+  * Commons.Pool

 ###License